-This article by Sherry Borsheim, a Paper Tiger Expert of International Association of Business Organizing (IABO), gives us a way to create a system for dealing with the mail and all the paper we receive everyday!
+This article by Sherry Borsheim, a Paper Tiger Expert of Simply Productive, gives us a way to create a system for dealing with the mail and all the paper we receive everyday!
 How much does your stuff or clutter cost you?
-Check out Sherry’s Organizing Bootcamps which will give you a JUMP-START on ORGANIZING your office, home and life.
-She will give you her trade secrets and steps to setting up your organizing systems, including recommending Paper Tiger filing system software for document management, to be organized and manage the information and stuff in your life.
+Check out Sherry’s Organizing Bootcamps that will give you a JUMP-START on ORGANIZING your office, home and life.
+She will give you her trade secrets and steps to setting up your organizing systems, including recommending Paper Tiger filing system software for document management, to be organized and manage the paper files that you need to keep in hard copy format and other physical stuff in your life.

 How much time do you think you waste shuffling junk mail and flyers around your home or office?
 How often do you pick up your mail and put it aside for later?
 But later never comes.
 Before you know it last month’s mail is still piled on the kitchen counter and the In Tray on your desk is growing by the minute.